-The following steps are applicable only on a system installed with RHEL Linux.
+The following steps are applicable only on a system installed with RHEL Linux or supported RHEL-compatible distributions.
 On SUSE Linux, the RDMA is enabled by default.

-- Make sure that the SFHA stack is stopped and the LLT and GAB modules are not loaded. - Skip this step if you are on a RHEL 7 system.
+- Make sure that the SFHA stack is stopped and the LLT and GAB modules are not loaded. - 2 Skip this step if you are on a RHEL 7 or supported RHEL-compatible distributions.
 Alternatively, create or modify the /etc/modprobe.d/mlx4.conf configuration file and add the value options mlx4 core hpn=1 to the file.
 This enables RDMA over Converged Ethernet (RoCE) in Mellanox drivers (installed by default with the operating system).